Making a Great Event Listing

 Write Engaging Copy

-When writing event copy for the brochure remember that you have a small amount of space to be as informative and appealing as possible.
+When writing event copy remember that you have a small amount of space to be as informative and appealing as possible.
 Make the description clear and concise, focussing on the content of the event.
 It needs to be punchy, to the point and make people want to come to your show.

 As a guide an "average" listing should use the following character limits: